anahitasocial/anahita-standard/README.md

 Here's an example to re-use the photos app.
 If you have already installed the photos app you need unlink it first

-     php anahita.php package:uninstall photos
+     ./anahita package:uninstall photos

 Then run the following command from your project root.
 This will copy the photos package into your root packages directory

      cp -r vendor/anahita/anahita/src/packages/photos/ packages/photos

-If you do `php anahita.php package:list` you can see now photo shows under the custom packages.
+If you do `./anahita package:list` you can see now photo shows under the custom packages.
 Those are your packages.
 Now run the following command to install the photos app

-    php anahita.php package:install photos
+    ./anahita package:install photos

 Now you can makes changes in the photos code at ROOT/pakcages/photos and see the results.